OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

 #######################

 The formulation given here for the Transverse Mercator projection is due to Krüger :cite:`Krueger1912` who gave the series expansions accurate to :math:`n^4`, where :math:`n = (a-b)/(a+b)` is the third flattening.
 These series were extended to sixth order by Engsager and Poder in :cite:`Poder1998` and :cite:`Engsager2007`.
-This gives full double-precision accuracy withing 3900 km of the central meridian :cite:`Karney2011tm`.
+This gives full double-precision accuracy withing 3900 km of the central meridian (about 57% of the surface of the earth) :cite:`Karney2011tm`.
+The error is less than 0.1 mm within 7000 km of the central meridian (about 89% of the surface of the earth).

-This formulation consists of three steps: a conformal projection from the ellipsoid to a sphere, the spherical transversion Mercator projection, rectifying this projection to give constant scale on the central meridian.
+This formulation consists of three steps: a conformal projection from the ellipsoid to a sphere, the spherical transverse Mercator projection, rectifying this projection to give constant scale on the central meridian.